How does smart-sync work?

 The transducer is placed comfortably on the chest above the patient's heart.
 Once the heart is located the transducer is fixed with a belt.

 smart-sync creates a gating signal that is sent wirelessly to the MRI.

 How does smart-sync generate the gating signal?

-In contrast to ECG the Doppler Ultrasound Signal does not reflect the electrical activation.
+In contrast to ECG the Doppler ultrasound signal does not reflect the electrical activation.
 Due to the Doppler effect the moments of real cardiac motion can be measured.
-This are exactly the time points during the cardiac cycle that are needed for gating as we want to freeze the motion in time.
+These are exactly the time points during the cardiac cycle that are needed for gating as we want to freeze the motion in time.

 Systolic Gating similar to the ECG

 To enable a gating signal to the time point of maximum cardiac motion smart-sync uses the atrial contraction (A-wave) that appears just before the R-wave of the ECG.
 This enables smart-sync to be used in the normal workflow without changes.

 For prospective gated cardiac sequences the gating signal should be in diastole.
 With the measurement of the E-wave smart-sync features a gating signal to the beginning of diastole.

 4. Lund University, Skane University Hospital, Sweden